ecmwf/ecflow/Doc/sphinx-examples/glossary.rst

      * ECF_HOME

-       Thirdly it searchs for the script in reverse order using ECF_HOME (i.e like ECF_FILES)
+       Thirdly it searches for the script in reverse order using ECF_HOME (i.e like ECF_FILES)

       If this fails, than the :term:`task` is placed into the :term:`aborted` state.
       We can check that file can be located before loading the suites into the server.